-Objectives TCZ-01 Zone Purpose Zone Purpose The Town C entre Zon e is the primary retail destination for comparison and convenience shopping in the District, and is a munity, providing for a range of commercial and community-focused activities, along with activities the vibrar cy of these areas.
-TCZ-02 Zone Character and Amenity Values e is a vibrant, pedestrian-focused environment with attractive and functional buildings and public cale, which maintains the amenity values anticipated within and beyond the zone.
-Policies TCZ-P1 Commercial and Community Activities nercial and Community Activities Enable a wic de range o f commercial activities and community facilities to establish and operate within the Town Centre Zone. - TCZ-P2 Comp atible Activities at are not enabled by TCZ-P1 to establish and operate within the Town Centre Zone where they: e to the vibrancy or vitality of the Town Centre Zone; ble with the scale and nature of activities permitted within the zone; and 3. are located so that the continuity of retail activities at ground floor level along road frontages and public space so that the continuity of retail activities at ground floor level along road frontages and public spaces is maintained.
-TCZ-P3 Adver se Effects Manage dev elopment within the Town Centre Zone to ensure that it: 1. pro ovides a h igh-quality pedestrian environment; ated with roads and public areas and positively contributes to their vibrancy; 3. pro ovides a g ood level of amenity for residents, workers and visitors; and 4. mi 4. mitigates the effects of activities within the zone on areas outside it, particularly more sensitive zones, so that it does not compromise the amenity values anticipated in adjoining areas.
+Objectives TCZ-O1 Zone Purpose The Town Centre Zone is the primary retail destination for comparison and convenience shopping in the District, and is a focal point for the community, providing for a range of commercial and community-focused activities, along with activities that support the v brancy of these areas.
+TCZ-O2 Zone Character and Amenity Values The Town Centre Zone is a vibrant, pedestrian-focused environment with attractive and functional buildings and public areas of a moderate scale, which maintains the amenity values anticipated within and beyond the zone.

+Policies

+TCZ-P1 Commercial and Community Activities

+Enable a wide range of commercial activities and community facilities to establish and operate within the Town Centre

+Zone.

+TCZ-P2 Compatible Activities

+Provide for activities that are not enabled by TCZ-P1 to establish and operate within the Town Centre Zone where they:

+- will contribute to the vibrancy or vitality of the Town Centre Zone: - are compatible with the scale and nature of activities permitted within the zone; and - 3. are located so that the continuity of retail activities at ground floor level along road frontages and public spaces is maintained.

+TCZ-P3 Adverse Effects

+Manage development within the Town Centre Zone to ensure that it:

+- provides a high-quality pedestrian environment; - is well-integrated with roads and public areas and positively contributes to their vibrancy; - provides a good level of amenity for residents, workers and visitors; and - mitigates the effects of activities within the zone on areas outside it, particularly more sensitive zones, so that it does not compromise the amenity values anticipated in adjoining areas.

 Note for Plan Users: "For certain activities, consent may be required under rules in this Chapter as well as other District-Wide Matters Chapters or Area-Specific Matters Chapters in the Plan.
-Unless expressly stated otherwise, consent is required under each of those rules.
-The steps plan users should take to determine what rules apply to any activity, and the status of that activity, are provided in Part 1 - How the Plan Works."36
+Unless expressly stated otherwise. consent is required under each of those rules.
+The steps plan users should take to determine what rules apply to any activity, and the status of that activity, are provided in Part 1 - How the Plan Works,"134